 - YÖS or TR-YÖS: uses its own scale.
 Many universities publish their thresholds and may convert scores.

-- Competitive programs like engineering, medicine, and computer science usually expect high scores in either system.
+- Competitive programs like engineering, medicine, and computer science usually expect high scores in this system.

 Cutoffs, holistic review, and program differences